Wait, what? Yes, that’s right. I believe New York is the most mindful place on earth.

 Awareness.
 With so many choices, I am learning to be more discerning.
 What to eat tonight.
 Which yoga class to attend.
 What show to see with a friend.
 The feedback loop is fast.
 I quickly become aware of how choices impact my physical, mental or emotional state.

 Acceptance.
-In the face of choice, learning how to accept a decision and not fall into a cycle of regret, optimization or wondering ‘what if’ because second nature.
+In the face of choice, learning how to accept a decision and not fall into a cycle of regret, optimization or wondering ‘what if’ because of second nature.
 I get to practice acceptance far more frequently in a city with so much choice.
 And in fact, acceptance itself is a choice.

-These are some of many ways that New York has further inspired my mindfulness practice.
+These are some of the many ways that New York has further inspired my mindfulness practice.
 I hope that some of this has inspired you (even just a little) to consider how your environment is supporting you versus feeling a need to escape it.